Teaching for Inclusion and Equity Micro-credential Program

-For the TIE Foundations badge, participants must complete one consultation with a campus DEI expert and three reflective assignments located in the TIE Canvas course.
+For the TIE Foundational badge, participants must complete one consultation with a campus DEI expert and three reflective assignments located in the TIE Foundational Canvas course.
 These assignments are 1-2 pages in length.
 Participants can choose one of these assignments to display as their artifact in the electronic badge.

-For the TIE Project badge, participants must attend two OTL “Reflective Tool” workshops.
+For the TIE Intermediate badge, participants must attend two OTL “Reflective Tool” workshops.
 These workshops will allow participants to choose an area of teaching that they wish to engage with.

 Participants must complete the project design worksheet.
 They will be required to schedule two consultation sessions with the OTL Directors shown below to review and discuss their project design.

 - Director of Scholarship of Teaching & Learning and Faculty Learning Communities

 - Director of Assessment

 Participants must implement the project.
 They will be required to present the results of their project to a group of people.
 They will create an artifact to represent their project which will be displayed in the electronic badge.